jillianlikes2code/Graduate-School-Work/README.md

 # Graduate-School-Work
-This is some oof the code I wrote during my time as a graduate student.
+This is some of the code I wrote during my time as a graduate student getting my M.S. in Data Science at American University.
-Will be adding more after completion of final projects.